How Solo Practitioners Can Build a System of Collegiality

 Count on an Ally

-Your professional liability insurer should serve as both an expert and an ally to you as a solo practioner.
+Your professional liability insurer should serve as both an expert and an ally to you as a solo practitioner.
 Instead of viewing your insurance carrier as a last resort to contact only in a time of crisis such as Malpractice, think of them as a trusted advisor that looks after your best interests as an attorney.
 They can advise you on numerous topics such as how to start up your own law firm, email disclaimers, preparing for retirement, and much more.
 If you don’t feel that way about your professional liability insurance carrier, it may be time for a change.

 Prioritizing Your To-Do List